MLopezJ/nRF-Asset-Tracker-through-Coiote-flow/README.md

 In the last table its shown how one value is defined as `3.2` in LwM2M, is treated as `LWM2M_OBJECT_DEVICE_ID, 0, DEVICE_SERIAL_NUMBER_ID` and at the end being assiged to `imei` var.

-The following json provide a flow transition for all the values from [nRF Asset Tracker](https://github.com/NordicSemiconductor/asset-tracker-cloud-docs/blob/saga/docs/cloud-protocol/state.reported.schema.json). `Key` represent the variable name in `nRF Asset Tracker` module, `value` in `firmware` module and `comment` in `LwM2M definition`
+The following json provide a flow transition for all the values from [nRF Asset Tracker](https://github.com/NordicSemiconductor/asset-tracker-cloud-docs/blob/saga/docs/cloud-protocol/state.reported.schema.json).

+`Key` represent the variable name in `nRF Asset Tracker` module, `value` in `firmware` module and `comment` in `LwM2M definition`.

 ```javascript
 const dataTransiccion = {